Józef Dąbrowski: SS. Cyril and Methodius Seminary

 In 1882 failing health forced him to resign his post in Wisconsin and leave for Detroit, Michigan.

 At that time Cardinal Ledóchowski was unable to meet the appeals of American bishops for Polish priests and ecclesiastical students.
-At his request, Father Leopold Moczygemba, a Franciscan who had worked in America and was then at St. Peter's, Rome, went, with papal approval, to America and collected funds ($8000) for a Polish seminary.
+At his request, Leopold Moczygemba, a Franciscan who had worked in America and was then at St. Peter's, Rome, went, with papal approval, to America and collected funds ($8000) for a Polish seminary.

-Father Moczygemba felt unable to complete the work and entrusted the task to Father Dąbrowski, who began building the seminary in 1884.
-On 24 July 1885, Bishop Stephen V. Ryan of the Roman Catholic Diocese of Buffalo blessed the cornerstone in the presence of Bishop Borgess of Detroit.
+Moczygemba felt unable to complete the work and entrusted the task to Dąbrowski, who began building the seminary in 1884.
+On July 24, 1885, Bishop Stephen V. Ryan of the Roman Catholic Diocese of Buffalo blessed the cornerstone in the presence of Bishop Borgess of Detroit.

-The seminary was opened in 1887, and for nineteen years Father Dąbrowski served as its rector.
+The seminary was opened in 1887, and until his death in 1903, Dąbrowski served as its rector.
 In 1902 it was enlarged, and in 1909 it moved to Orchard Lake, Michigan.

 Death

-A few days before his death, Father Dąbrowski expelled 29 students from the seminary for open rebellion.
-On 9 Feb., 1903, he suffered a paralytic stroke.
+A few days before his death, Dąbrowski expelled 29 students from the seminary for open rebellion.
+On February 9, 1903, he suffered a paralytic stroke.
 He died at Detroit, February 15, 1903.